As a longtime pearl aficionado, I understand the allure of these timeless gems and the importance of finding the best place to buy pearls online.

 While there are a bunch of factors that go into the overall value of the pearl, you can be certain that luster is one of the biggest factors.
 However, luster can be difficult to see based on a picture.
 The truth is, you can't really tell a pearl's luster unless you can see it in real time.

 Thankfully, there are some online pearl retailers that allow you to see more than just a fuzzy stock photo.
-James Allen has wonderful 360 viewing technology that allows you to rotate a pearl jewelry piece so you can see the luster from all angles.
+For example, I love how James Allen has wonderful 360 viewing technology that allows you to rotate a pearl jewelry piece so you can see the luster from all angles.

 Other pearl specialists may use video imaging, HD pictures that allow you to zoom, or other fancy techniques of letting you know what you're getting before you get it.